Culture Compass Treasure Hunts!

 Once you’ve found all the clues, unscramble the letters to find your code word and complete the treasure hunt!

 All of the Treasure Hunts can be completed any time and can be found on the North Shore Culture Compass or through the links below.
-We sometimes will launch a new treasure hunt to be completed within a certain timeframe with prizes (aka treasure) involved!
+We sometimes will launch a new feature treasure hunt to be completed within a certain timeframe with prizes (aka treasure) involved!
 We will post details here on this webpage.

 Who are they for?